Step 1 - Start Rust Contract

 }

-trait to define Solidity interfaces.
+and define a RouterAPI trait to define Solidity interfaces.
 The contract then needs to implement the trait and define the Solidity function implementations.

 pub trait RouterAPI {